 Note: This almond orange mousse is a variation of my Bavarian cream recipe that you can find here: Bavarian Cream.
 Check out the Bavarian cream post for detailed step-by-step photos of how to make the mousse, head on over to this post: Bavarian Cream.

 I got the idea for this flavor combination from a biscotti recipe I saw recently.
 While I am not a big fan of biscotti I did like the sound of almond, orange and anise together so I used them in this dessert.
 It’s a very creamy, light and fluffy mousse that is a perfect finish for a gourmet dinner.

 I built the mousse on an egg yolk and sugar base that I flavored with orange zest, almond extract and ground anise seeds.
 After that I whisked in whipped cream and whipped egg whites and stiffened the whole thing with gelatin.

 It’s a dessert that tastes like a lot of work went into it but in reality it’s very easy to make and just about impossible to mess up.

 I suggest you eat it by taking a bite out of an orange slice, then follow up with a spoonful of mousse and repeat.

 How to make this almond orange mousse with anise:

 You start this recipe by whipping 2 egg whites to stiff peaks and put them in the fridge.
 Next you whip 1/2 cup heavy cream with 1 teaspoon granulated sugar and put the whipped cream in the fridge as well.
 You will use both of these components later.

 Now you get to the actual base for the mousse.
-You add powdered gelatin to a bit of cold water and while the gelatin is blooming you whisk egg yolks with 1/3 cup granulated sugar, 2 teaspoons orange zest, 3/4 teaspoon almond extract and ground anise together in a bowl by hand.
+You add 1 teaspoon powdered, unflavored gelatin to 3 tablespoons cold water and while the gelatin is blooming you whisk 2 egg yolks with 1/3 cup granulated sugar, 2 teaspoons orange zest, 3/4 teaspoon almond extract and 1 teaspoon ground anise together in a bowl by hand.